howl-editor/howl/site/source/doc/manual/completions.html.md

 keep the current word as is and continue with another one, just press `space` as you would normally do.

+### Language server completions

+When a [language server](language_servers.html) is running for a file, its completions are offered together with the completions from the current buffer.
+Language servers can also specify characters, such as `.`, that show the completion list directly when typed.

 ### Configuring completions

 Here are some configuration variables you might want to tweak in order to